Phymatolithon lenormandii: Habitat

 Common, epilithic on rock and shells in the literal and sublittoral to a depth of 30m, growing best in shady sites.

 Reproduction

 Monecious or dioecious with conceptacles, carpospogonia and tetrasporangial conceptacles forming raised chambers.

 Distribution

-Common around Ireland, Great Britain, Isle of Man and the Channel Isles.
+Common around Ireland, Great Britain, the Isle of Man and the Channel Isles.
 In Europe it is recorded from Norway to the Mediterranean.
 World-wide from Canada USA Mexico, Japan and southern America.